afaraone/CV/README.md

  - Startup Company

 I was employed as an inhouse language consultant for a startup company that was working on a chatbot system.
-I had to communicate with developers frequently and explain issues regarding linguistics.
+I had to communicate with developers frequently and clarify any issues regarding linguistics.

 #### Quick Learner
  - Makers Academy